Doctelligence/doctelligence.github.io/roadmap.md

 - **Collaborations:**
   - Engage with industry experts to guide project development.

+## 🧪 Prototype Development
+  - Validate the DIN protocol with a pilot, enabling decentralized, privacy-preserving AI training through encrypted updates and participant incentives.

 - **Pre-seed Funding:**
-  - Target >$100k to support initial operations.
+  - Target >$100k to support initial operations of the foundation.
   - Establish a formal entity to oversee fundraising and governance, supporting dedicated research, advancing technologies, and expanding the foundation and network.
-  -
-## 🧪 Prototype Development
-  - Validate the DIN protocol with a pilot, enabling decentralized, privacy-preserving AI training through encrypted updates and participant incentives.

 ## 🌍 Community Building
 - Launch the website and engage with AI and blockchain communities for feedback.